findAgent

 type

-: Boolean indicating whether the agent enforces strict parameter validation
+(boolean, optional): Indicates if the agent enforces strict parameter validation.

 Examples

-// Example 1: Find agents for a specific task with default parameters
+// Example 1: Find the single best agent for a task (default parameters)

-const agent = await codebolt.agent.findAgent("Write a function to sum of Two number");
+const agent = await codebolt.agent.findAgent("Write a function to calculate the factorial of a number");

 console.log("Found Agent:", agent);